MacieNienow/FHETaxiDispatch/README.md

 ---

+## 📝 Recent Updates

+### Version 2.0 - React + Vite Migration

+The main application has been migrated from vanilla JavaScript to **React 18 + Vite** with full **@fhevm/sdk** integration:

+**What's New:**
+- ✅ Modern React architecture with TypeScript
+- ✅ Universal FHEVM SDK (`@fhevm/sdk`) with React hooks
+- ✅ Component-based UI with 6 functional tabs (Driver, Passenger, Offers, Management, Info, Status)
+- ✅ Vite build system for faster development and optimized production builds
+- ✅ Full Wagmi v2 + RainbowKit v2 wallet integration
+- ✅ Improved developer experience with HMR and TypeScript support

+**Legacy Support:**
+- The original vanilla JavaScript version is preserved in `PrivateTaxiDispatch/public/legacy/`
+- Next.js alternative remains available in the `app/` directory

+---

 > **Note**: This is a demonstration project for the Zama FHE Bounty Challenge.
 The system showcases privacy-preserving ride-sharing with encrypted locations and confidential pricing.
+The main application now uses the modern **@fhevm/sdk** for simplified FHE operations.
 Additional security audits recommended before production use with real users.